aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/archive-extraction-and-formats/_index.md

 Call `Save` with the appropriate format enum (`ArchiveFormat.TarBz2`, `ArchiveFormat.TarGz`, etc.).
 The library writes the TAR container and applies the chosen compression in a single pass.

 ### Step 6: Extracting archives with passwords
-If you need to **extract archive entries with different passwords** (secondary keyword *how to extract password protected archive*), open the archive, locate each entry, assign its password, and then extract.
+If you need to **extract archive entries with different passwords** (secondary keyword *password protected zip extraction*), open the archive, locate each entry, assign its password, and then extract.

 ### Step 7: Verify the result
 After extraction, compare file sizes and checksums to ensure the archive was created and unpacked correctly.